-The Cheshire and Warrington Employers' Education and Skills Board has led a programme to develop detailed labour market intelligence on Cheshire and Warrington.
-This work was used to underpin the Cheshire Colleges' successful application for an Institute of Technology (IoT).
-Following a comprehensive and competitive process, Cheshire and Warrington has been awarded an IoT.
+Case Study 2: Cheshire and Warrington Institute of Technology

+Following a comprehensive and competitive process, Cheshire and Warrington has been awarded an Institute of Technology by Government (IoT).
 The initiative is being led by Cheshire College South and West in collaboration with key employers, Warrington and Vale Royal College, Macclesfield College, Reaseheath College, University of Chester, Priestley College and employers.
 The region will benefit from over £13m investment.
-By year 5 the IoT will have nearly 2,547 students 86% of whom will be studying at Level 4 and above.
+By year 5 the IoT will have nearly 2,500 students 84% of whom will be studying at Level 4 (CHECK)

-The IoT involves a range of leading businesses, such as Encirc, Warrington and Halton NHS Trust, Alderly Park Ltd and Case IH.
-It will offer world-class training and education and provide the skills that employers need to keep the region at the forefront of industry developments and address local skills gaps.
+The IoT involves a range of leading names from the world of business, such as Encirc, Warrington and Halton NHS Trust, Alderly Park Ltd and Case IH.
+It will offer world-class training and education and provide the skills that employers need to keep the region at the forefront of industry developments and addressing local skills gaps.

-The IoT is a unique collaboration between employers and skills providers who specialise in offering high-quality higher technical education and training in subjects such as Computing, Engineering, Health and Life Sciences, Agri-Tech, Construction and the Built Environment, Science and Maths.
+The IoT is a unique collaboration between employers and skills providers who specialise in offering high-quality Higher Technical Education and training in subjects such as Computing, Engineering, Health and Life Sciences, Agri-Tech, Construction and the Built Environment, Science and Maths.

-Those studying at the Institute will benefit from state-of-the-art equipment and facilities, providing them with an ideal environment for their learning.
+Those studying at the Institute will benefit from state-of-the-art equipment and facilities, providing them an ideal environment for their learning.
 This investment in facilities and resources will be felt across all the participating colleges.
 Students will be provided with the skills, experience and qualifications they need to succeed.
-The involvement of key local employers will ensure the loT delivers the skills businesses want.
+The involvement of key local employers will ensure the IoT delivers the skills businesses want.

-The IoT investments build on the £5 m

-Local Growth Fund skills investments already made in specialist equipment.
+The IoT investments build on the £5 m Local Growth Fund skills investments already made in specialist equipment (LINK).